kaytaffer/IV1201-Go-Hire/README.md

 `RoleEntity` - JPA Entity representing a person's role.

 ## DTO/
+`CreateUserRequestDTO` - DTO containing information about a user creation request.

 `LoggedInPersonDTO` - DTO containing information about a logged-in persons username and role.

 `LoginRequestDTO` - DTO containing information about a login request.